Your first week with a newborn can be a daunting experience..

 Sleep deprivation is very common when you have a newborn.
 This can affect your energy level and mood.
 Here are some tips for coping with sleep deprivation during the initial few weeks.

 New mothers usually do all pending household work when the baby sleeps.
 This provides them very little time to rest and take care of yourself.

 Instead, you should try to sleep when the baby is sleeping.
 When the baby is awake, you can carry him around and do your household chores.

 Having the right sleeping environment helps you to sleep faster and more peacefully.

 I also keep my baby in the same room as me so I can make sure I wake up with him, plus newborns seem to really appreciate white-noise machines as well.

 When the baby wakes up at night, you and your partner can take turns attending the baby.

 You can wake up when there is a need to feed.
-If the baby cries because of a wet diaper, your partner can lend you a helping hand.
+If the baby cries because of a wet diaper at night, your partner can lend you a helping hand.